 The end result is natural, fuller eyebrows that look healthy and youthful.
 Eyebrow restoration is a very simple process, so if you’ve overplucked your eyebrows and are struggling to get them back to their original state, it’s definitely worth considering.

 If you’re concerned that your overplucked eyebrows aren’t growing back, book a free consultation with our eyebrow hair loss specialists.

 The Wimpole Clinic has years of experience carrying out hair and eyebrow transplants.
-If you are interested in finding out more about eyebrow transplants at our Harley Street clinic, we recommend talking to our specialists directly.
+If you are interested in finding out more about eyebrow restoration at our Harley Street hair transplant clinic, we recommend talking to our specialists directly.